mmbman/Katagiri/genjokoan-notes.md

 - [“A, B, and C Worlds”](1987-06-27-A-B-and-C-Worlds)

-- [“*Blue Cliff Record* Case 46: Ching Ch’ing’s Sound of Raindrops, Talk 2” at 46:44](1983-08-24-Blue-Cliff-Record-Case-46-Talk-2#4644) “When all dharmas are buddha-dharma, there is enlightenment and delusion, practice, life and death, buddhas and creatures.”
-This appears perhaps to be Katagiri Roshi’s somewhat off-the-cuff translation.
-Here there is a short but important discussion of this line in terms of “seeing the human world, human beings, with the eyes of the path” and “[accepting] totally all sentient beings as equal entities.” *Faith* is “[to] totally accept and receive.”
+- [“*Blue Cliff Record* Case 46: Ching Ch’ing’s Sound of Raindrops, Talk 2” at 46:44](1983-08-24-Blue-Cliff-Record-Case-46-Talk-2#4644): “When all dharmas are buddha-dharma, there is enlightenment and delusion, practice, life and death, buddhas and creatures.”
+This appears to be Katagiri Roshi’s perhaps off-the-cuff translation.
+Here there is a short but important discussion of this line in terms of “seeing the human world, human beings, with the eyes of the path” and “[accepting] totally all sentient beings as equal entities.” *Faith* is to “totally accept and receive.”

-- [*The Awakening of Faith* – Talk 6: Truth and Mind](1984-04-27-Awakening-of-Faith-Talk-6) “When all things become buddha-dharma, then there are human beings, buddhas, enlightenment, delusions, and all sentient beings exist” – discussion here related to whether objects are “actual” and the meaning of “all sentient beings.”
+- [*The Awakening of Faith* – Talk 6: Truth and Mind](1984-04-27-Awakening-of-Faith-Talk-6): “When all things become buddha-dharma, then there are human beings, buddhas, enlightenment, delusions, and all sentient beings exist” – discussion here related to whether objects are “actual” and the meaning of “all sentient beings.”

 ###### 1.2